IQSS/geoconnect/heroku_setup.md

     1. ```SENDGRID_PASSWORD```
   -  **Setup for SendGrid API Key**
     1. Log into https://app.sendgrid.com using the config variables above
+      - To see the config variable values, on your **Heroku site**, go to:
+        - "Settings -> Reveal Config Vars"
-    1. Bottom left: Click "Settings -> API Keys"
+    1. On the **SendGrid site**: Bottom left: Click "Settings -> API Keys"
     1. Top right: Click "Create API Key -> Generate API Key"
       - Name the key: "geoconnect_send"
       - Set full access for: "Mail Send -> Mail Send "
     1. Click "Save"
     1. Add the new key value to Heroku settings under ```SENDGRID_API_KEY```.
-      - Use the web interface to add the key/value or
+      - Use the web interface to add the key/value
-      - Use the Terminal to run:
+      - Or use the Terminal to run:
         - ```heroku config:set SENDGRID_API_KEY=(key from sendgrid website)```

 # Configure additional settings